 These are governed by Department for Transport (DfT) guidance on the Setting of Local Speed Limits (Circular Roads 01/2006).

 Speed limits should be evidence-led, self-explaining and seek to reinforce people’s assessment of what is a safe speed to travel.
 They should encourage self-compliance and not be seen by drivers as being a target speed at which to drive in all circumstances.
-In deciding an appropriate speed limit for a road, one of the key issues to be studied is the existing speed of traffic - setting speed limits too far below measured traffic speeds are very unlikely to be effective.
+In deciding an appropriate speed limit for a road, one of the key issues to be studied is the existing speed of traffic - setting speed limits too far below measured traffic speeds is very unlikely to be effective.

 Successful 20mph zones and speed limits should generally be self enforcing.
 Such speed limits are unlikely to be complied with on roads where vehicle speeds are substantially higher than this unless accompanied by traffic calming measures.
 Research by the Transport Research Laboratory (TRL) showed that where speed limits alone were introduced, speed reductions of only about 2mph were achieved.
 20mph speed limits are therefore only recommended in areas where vehicle speeds are already low (24mph or below is recommended) or additional traffic calming measures are implemented.

-The standard speed limit in urban areas in 30mph, representing a balance between the mobility and safety of road users, especially the more vulnerable groups.
+The standard speed limit in urban areas in 30mph, representing a balance between the mobility and safety of road users, especially more vulnerable groups.
 These are generally built-up areas where frontage development with individual accesses on both sides of the road exist, such as city streets, towns and residential areas.
-Hazards such as junctions, inadequate visibility, pedestrian crossings, schools, recreation grounds and public amenities support the need for a 30mph limit and make it appear sensible to the motorist.
+Hazards, such as junctions, inadequate visibility, pedestrian crossings, schools, recreation grounds and public amenities support the need for a 30mph limit and make it appear sensible to the motorist.

 The 40mph limit is used in similar built-up areas to the 30mph limit, but where the traffic hazards cause less risk of accidents.
 For example, the buildings may be set back from the road and be in an area of lower density, perhaps sometimes with service roads, or grass verges between the road and pavement.
 Main traffic routes (for example, ring and radial routes) with good width and layout, but with a high proportion of two-wheeled vehicles and pedestrians may be restricted to the 40mph limit.
 By-passes and other important traffic routes which have become partially developed, or main roads through villages, may also be included in a 40mph limit.